The International Arbitration Review: Norway

 The OCC Institute17 was established in 1984.
 It provides for various forms of mediation in addition to both ordinary and fast-track arbitration.
 Its rules have been revised several times, most recently in 2016 when an extensive review was carried out.
 This resulted in a new set of Rules for Arbitration, which came into force on 1 January 2017 (the OCC Rules).
 The OCC Rules are harmonised with the Norwegian Arbitration Act and the Model Law.

 Arbitrations are initiated by making a request for arbitration to the OCC Institute.18 The OCC Institute will thereafter fix a time limit for the respondent to submit a written response to the request for arbitration.
 Unless otherwise agreed, the arbitration tribunal shall consist of three arbitrators to be jointly appointed by the parties.
-Upon failure to reach an agreement the parties appoint one arbitrator each while the third arbitrator, being the chairperson of the tribunal, shall be appointed by the OCC Institute.19 An oral hearing shall be conducted unless the tribunal considers it unnecessary and it has not been requested by any of the parties.20 The tribunal may, at the request of a party, order any party to take such interim and conservatory measures as the tribunal considers necessary.21
+Upon failure to reach an agreement, the parties appoint one arbitrator each while the third arbitrator, being the chairperson of the tribunal, shall be appointed by the OCC Institute.19 An oral hearing shall be conducted unless the tribunal considers it unnecessary and it has not been requested by any of the parties.20 The tribunal may, at the request of a party, order any party to take such interim and conservatory measures as the tribunal considers necessary.21

 The administrative fees payable to the OCC Institute are based on fixed fees depending on the amount in dispute.
 The tribunal shall determine its own remuneration based on the OCC Institute's remuneration schedule, which operates with minimum and maximum fees depending on the amount in dispute and where the co-arbitrators each receive 60 per cent of the fee of the chairperson.
 The costs of the tribunal, as well as the costs of the parties, are allocated between the parties as the tribunal finds appropriate.

-An arbitration award is final and enforceable, although a party may ask that the tribunal corrects an award that, due to clerical or arithmetical errors, or similar manifest errors, has not been formulated in a manner that reflects the intention of the tribunal.22 In addition, the Arbitration Act, which supplements the OCC Rules, includes invalidity provisions in the NAA's Chapter 9 that allow a Norwegian court to set aside an award.
+An arbitration award is final and enforceable, although a party may ask that the tribunal corrects an award that, because of clerical or arithmetical errors, or similar manifest errors, has not been formulated in a manner that reflects the intention of the tribunal.22 In addition, the Arbitration Act, which supplements the OCC Rules, includes invalidity provisions in the NAA's Chapter 9 that allow a Norwegian court to set aside an award.
 The OCC Rules contain no provisions concerning confidentiality.
 Thus, it follows from the NAA that unless explicitly agreed otherwise, arbitration proceedings, as well as arbitration awards, are not subject to any confidentiality requirements.

 The OCC Rules also contain provisions for fast-track arbitration that apply subject to agreement between the parties.23 Under such Rules, the tribunal shall consist of one arbitrator appointed by the OCC Institute.
 The number of pleadings are limited, and an oral hearing may normally not exceed three days.

 Due to the tradition of ad hoc arbitrations in Norway, only a limited number of cases have been referred to arbitration conducted through the OCC in the past.
 It is, however, believed that, with an increased understanding of the benefits of conducting institutionalised arbitrations in Norway, coupled with the recently revised set of OCC Rules paving the way for an efficient and cost-effective means of conducting arbitration proceedings via the OCC, the number of referrals to the OCC will increase in the years to come.
-The OCC experienced a record number of new cases in 2019, and at the time of writing (April 2020) this trend is set to continue.

 ii Arbitration developments in local courts